sagecodes/intro-tableau/fremont-step-by-step.md

 ![Connect CSV file](img/fremont/datasource.png "Connect CSV file")

 Notice the data in the bottom half of the screen that looks like an excel sheet.
-This is a good opportinuty to explore our data a bit before going further with the visualization.
+This is a good opportunity to explore our data a bit before going further with the visualization.

-We can see this dataset is failr simple.
+We can see this dataset is fair simple.
 It only contains three columns.

 - The date and hour
 - Number of bikes on East sidewalk